omegapointnorge/itv-kurs/react-redux-webapi/README.md

 ## Running the web application
 * Open `wine-app` directory in a terminal and run `yarn start` to run the development server.
 The app then be browsed at localhost:3000

-The `WineContainer` is responsible for holding the data from the redux store and issuing actions to update it, as well as potential errors etc. Container components then renders other 'view'-components.
-Read more about [container components](https://reactpatterns.com/#container-component).
+The container components is responsible for holding the data from the redux store and issuing actions to update it, as well as rendering other 'view'-components.
+Read more about [container components](https://reactpatterns.com/#container-component), then have a look at the [WineContainer](/wine-app/src/components/WineList/WineContainer.js)

-The container component three sections that are important.
+The container component has three sections that are important.
 It is connected to redux using a library called `react-redux` and the `connect`-method, which defines which parts of the state is interesting for this specific component:

 ```jsx
 const mapStateToProps = state => {